mapbox/mapbox.js/API.md

 ## mapbox.load(url, callback)

+Load layer definitions and other map information from [MapBox Hosting](http://mapbox.com/tour/).

+_Arguments:_

-This loads the information about a map on [MapBox Hosting](http://mapbox.com/tour/).
-The first argument can either be a full URL to a TileJSON file, like `http://a.tiles.mapbox.com/v3/tmcw.map-hehqnmda.jsonp`, or a bare id, like `tmcw.map-hehqnmda`, which will get expanded to the former.
+* `url` can be either be a full URL to a TileJSON file, like `http://a.tiles.mapbox.com/v3/tmcw.map-hehqnmda.jsonp`, or a bare id, like `tmcw.map-hehqnmda`, which will get expanded to the former.
+This can also accept an array of urls in the same format.

-After pulling the information from MapBox, it calls the function specified at the second argument with an object with map parts you can combine for yourself:
+* `callback` must be a function that receives either a single object with details or an array of objects if an array of map ids was given as the first argument.

     {
       zoom: ZOOM_LEVEL,